duckingod/vue-reactivity-slidev/slides.md

 ---

 # Appendix: Vue2 Vue3 Difference
+In case you're curious about it

 - `Proxy` (`reactive`) is aware of object key / array change
   - No more `Vue.set` in Vue3
-- More flexible when using
+- More flexible

 ---